 Factors that Affect Airline Pilot Salaries

 In general, just like most industries, an inexperienced airline pilot just starting out in the industry will make much less than a pilot who has been flying for 10 or 20 years at the same airline.
 But there are other factors, as well.

 - Regional vs major airlines: In the air travel world, there are many types of airlines.
-There are regional airlines, low cost carriers, national carriers, major airlines and legacy airlines.
+There are regional airlines, low-cost carriers, national carriers, major airlines, and legacy airlines.
 The pilot salaries at each of these categories, and even within them, can be vastly different.
-A regional airline like Cape Air, which flies routes in smaller airplanes like the Cessna 402 and the ATR42 from the East Coast and in the Pacific, pays a first-year first officer (FO) in the C-402 only $11/hour, while Horizon Air, another regional airline, pays a first-year FO $31/hour.
+A regional airline like Cape Air, which flies routes in smaller airplanes like the Cessna 402 and the ATR42 from the East Coast and in the Pacific, pays a first-year first officer (FO) in the C-402 less than $20/hour, as of 2018, while some other regional airlines will pay first-year FOs as much as four times that.
 Jump up to a major legacy carrier like Delta or Alaska Airlines, and you’ll see pay scales climb sharply.
-A first-year FO at Delta makes about $86/hour and a first-year FO at Alaska makes $56/hour.

-When considering pilot pay and benefits, a pilot's quality of life is also an important consideration.
+When considering pilot pay and benefits, a pilot's quality of life also is an important consideration.
 As one of the benefits at an airline, a pilot may receive bonus pay, paid time off, vacation time, paternity or maternity leave, and other various benefits.
-A pilot must also consider how many nights he’ll be away from home, how many hours he’ll be required to work, and even the types of hotels and food offered while traveling.
+A pilot also must consider how many nights he’ll be away from home, how many hours he’ll be required to work, and even the types of hotels and food offered while traveling.
 Jump-seat privileges are also a consideration, as some airline jobs offer privileges on many other airlines, while others don’t offer these privileges at all.
 Paying to commute to your job can be costly.